Pistol Bags

 Holsters

-The options available for your G23 when it comes to holsters are almost limitless.
+The options available for your G23 regarding holsters are almost limitless.

 Whether it be OWB or IWB you should not have a problem finding a holster that can fit your needs.